z-purr/x402-api-gateway/README.md

 ### Payment Verification

+`src/MerchantExecutor.ts` sends the payment payload either to the configured x402 facilitator **or** verifies/settles locally, depending on the settlement mode:

+- **Facilitator mode** (default): forwards payloads to `https://x402.org/facilitator` or the URL set in `FACILITATOR_URL`
+- **Local mode**: verifies signatures with `ethers.verifyTypedData` and submits `transferWithAuthorization` via your configured RPC/PRIVATE_KEY

-`src/MerchantExecutor.ts` sends the payment payload to the configured x402 facilitator.
-The facilitator validates the authorization, performs settlement on-chain, and returns the resulting transaction details.
-Make sure `SERVICE_URL` reflects the public URL of your paid endpoint so the facilitator can validate the `resource` field.
-If you need custom logic, point the executor at your own facilitator implementation with `FACILITATOR_URL`.
+Make sure `SERVICE_URL` reflects the public URL of your paid endpoint so the facilitator can validate the `resource` field when using facilitator mode.

 ### Error Handling